boxyhq/website/blog/2023-08-23-transforming-security-and-access-with-boxyhqs-sso-solution-a-conversation-with-the-spike-team.md

 slug: transforming-security-and-access-with-boxyhqs-sso-solution-a-conversation-with-the-spike-team
 title: "Transforming Security and Access with BoxyHQ's SSO Solution - A Conversation with the Spike Team"
 tags_disabled:
-  [developer, security, cybersecurity, devsecops, open-source, developerfirst]
+  [developer, security, cybersecurity, devsecops, open-source, developerfirst, case-study]
 image: /img/success-stories/spike-image.png
 ---

-### Spike is a global service that provides website uptime monitoring and incident management.
+### Spike is a powerful incident management platform with customers across 40+ countries.
 Their mission is to reduce the complexity of managing incidents and make it simple so teams of all sizes can use it.

 **Q:** Can you share the motivation behind implementing enterprise Single Sign-On (SSO) at Spike?